collocations.org

 excessively, heavily, to excess, too much

-He''s been drinking heavily since he lost his job.
+He's been drinking heavily since he lost his job.

-in moderation, moderately, sensibly
+in moderation, moderately, responsibly, sensibly (esp.
+BrE)

 steadily